mechzero/landing-page/README.md

 There are two ways you can work locally.
 You can ignore all the excess files and strictly work within the src file.
 Or, you can take advantage of the live server and tests to improve your experience.

-To get the starter repository you can either download the project from GitHub by clicking on the green button and selecting download, or you can take advantage of GitHub/git by forking the repository and then cloning it to your local machine.
+To get the starter repository you can either:
+- Download the project from GitHub by clicking on the green button and selecting download (this is easiest!)
+- Forking the repository and then clone it to your local machine (see info on forking in the GitHub documentation: [Fork a repo](https://docs.github.com/en/github-ae@latest/get-started/quickstart/fork-a-repo).

+### [Optional] Forking and Cloning
 To fork the repository, click the "Fork" button at the top right corner of the repository page.
 Once forked, view the repository under your repositories.
 Clone the your repository to your local machine by running:

 ```bash
 git clone path/to/your/GitHub/repository
 ```

+### Installing Node
 If you would like to take advantage of the live server and/or the tests, you must have node.js installed on your system.

 To check if you already have Node.js installed, open your terminal application and run the following code: